Proclus01/megaprompter/README.md

 - Language-aware rules: prefers `.ts/.tsx` over `.js/.jsx` when TypeScript is present.
 - Pruning: skips vendor, build, and cache directories for speed and relevance.
 You can also pass your own prunes with `--ignore`.
 - Output: one blob with each file wrapped as a tag of its relative path and the content in `CDATA`.
-- Persistence + Clipboard: writes `.MEGAPROMPT_YYYYMMDD_HHMMSS` and copies the same text to your clipboard.
+- Persistence + Clipboard: writes `.MEGAPROMPT_YYYYMMDD_HHMMSS` (hidden dotfile) and copies the same text to your clipboard.

 ### Usage